MoeRice/TvShow2GDoc/README.md

 # TvShow2GDoc
-Python program that automaticly put tv show information into a google spreadsheet
+Python program that automaticly puts tv show information into a google spreadsheet

 Requirments: